mime-types/ruby-mime-types/Contributing.md

 mime-types uses Ryan Davis’s [Hoe][] to manage the release process, and it adds a number of rake tasks.
-You will mostly be interested in `rake`, which runs the tests the same way that `rake test` or `rake travis` will do.
+You will mostly be interested in `rake`, which runs the tests the same way that `rake test` will do.

 To assist with the installation of the development dependencies for mime-types, I have provided the simplest possible Gemfile pointing to the (generated) `mime-types.gemspec` file.
 This will permit you to do `bundle install` to get the development dependencies.
-If you aleady have `hoe` installed, you can accomplish the same thing with `rake newb`.
+If you already have `hoe` installed, you can accomplish the same thing with `rake newb`.

 This task will install any missing dependencies, run the tests/specs, and